The myths, truths, and controversies surrounding Francis Xavier speaking in tongues.

 The debate was also a catalyst that evolved into what is today called cessationism — the idea that all providential miracles ceased somewhere between the first and sixth-centuries of the church.
 The goals of the Gift of Tongues Project is not to trace this history, but it sure is tempting.
-The general topic of miracles will lightly be touched upon when it overlaps with the subject of speaking in tongues throughout this investigation.
+It intends to lightly touch upon the general topic of miracles when it overlaps with the subject of speaking in tongues.

 Did he exercise the miraculous gift of tongues?

-According to Xavier’s own letters and modern historians revisiting the data, the answer is a clear no.
+According to Xavier’s letters and modern historians revisiting the data, the answer is a clear no.

 The first evidence is from Francis Xavier himself.
 There is a comprehensive work available with the letters of Francis Xavier and others relating to his enterprise, called Monumenta Xaveriana, ex autographis vel ex antiquioribus exemplis collecta6 The following letters, witnesses, and the Papal bull are drawn from this book.